firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/tracking_cash.md

 ![View a multi-currency cash withdrawal.](images/multi_2.png)

-If you use a separate cash account, you'll have to make sure the foreign currency is recorded correctly, _and_ you'll have to make a separate cash account to track these transactions.
+If you use a separate cash account, ensure the foreign currency is recorded correctly, _and_ make a separate cash account to track these transactions.

 ![Create a multi-currency cash transfer to your wallet.](images/multi_3.png)